Grateful Dead: Concert sound systems

 The Wall of Sound was a large sound system designed specifically for the band.
 The band was never satisfied with the house system anywhere they played.
 After the Monterey Pop Festival, the band's crew 'borrowed' some of the other performers' sound equipment and used it to host some free shows in San Francisco.
 In their early days, soundman Owsley "Bear" Stanley designed a public address (PA) and monitor system for them.
 Stanley was the Grateful Dead's soundman for many years; he was also one of the largest suppliers of LSD.

 Stanley's sound systems were delicate and finicky, and frequently brought shows to a halt with technical breakdowns.
 After Stanley went to jail for manufacturing LSD in 1970, the group briefly used house PAs, but found them to be even less reliable than those built by their former soundman.
 On February 2, 1970, the group contacted Bob Heil to use his system.
 In 1971, the band purchased their first solid-state sound system from Alembic Studios.
 Because of this, Alembic would play an integral role in the research, development, and production of the Wall of Sound.
 The band also welcomed Dan Healy into the fold on a permanent basis that year.
 Healy would mix the Grateful Dead's live sound until 1993.

 Following Jerry Garcia's death and the band's breakup in 1995, their current sound system was inherited by Dave Matthews Band.
 Dave Matthews Band debuted the sound system April 30, 1996, at the first show of their 1996 tour in Richmond, Virginia.

 Tapes

-Like several other bands during this time, the Grateful Dead allowed their fans to record their shows.
+Like several other bands at the time, the Grateful Dead allowed their fans to record their shows.
 For many years the tapers set up their microphones wherever they could, and the eventual forest of microphones became a problem for the sound crew.
 Eventually, this was solved by having a dedicated taping section located behind the soundboard, which required a special "tapers" ticket.
 The band allowed sharing of their shows, as long as no profits were made on the sale of the tapes.

 Of the approximately 2,350 shows the Grateful Dead played, almost 2,200 were taped, and most of these are available online.
 The band began collecting and cataloging tapes early on and Dick Latvala was their keeper.
 "Dick's Picks" is named after Latvala.
 After his death in 1999, David Lemieux gradually took the post.
 Concert set lists from a subset of 1,590 Grateful Dead shows were used to perform a comparative analysis between how songs were played in concert and how they are listened online by Last.fm members.
 In their book Marketing Lessons from the Grateful Dead: What Every Business Can Learn From the Most Iconic Band in History, David Meerman Scott and Brian Halligan identify the taper section as a crucial contributor to increasing the Grateful Dead's fan base.